pertzlab/ARCOSpx-publication/README.md

 # Data

-Placeholder for data accompanying stored on the BioImage Archive due to GitHub's size restrictions.
+The `data` folder is a placeholder for files stored on the BioImage Archive due to GitHub's size restrictions.
 Use [this link](https://www.ebi.ac.uk/bioimage-archive/) to download and unpack the data into that folder.
 Once in place, the scripts can process the data and reproduce the figures.